-Budgetary Highlights: We are submitting a balanced budget, as directed by the Council at their April 1 goal setting session.
-Overall, the budget reflects a modest surplus of \$148,000.
+Budgetary Highlights: Overall, the budget reflects a modest surplus of \$71,000.
 While this amount may seem insignificant, it is noteworthy because it represents a significant improvement from the \$698,000 adopted budgeted deficit of FY 24-25.
 Closing such a substantial gap in just one year is a challenging feat.
 This budget demonstrates that we have made considerable progress in addressing the deficit, but it also highlights the need for continued efforts to ensure Sebastopol's long-term sustainability, especially since we are again relying on one-time, non-recurring revenue sources such as building fees.